 The scope of parameters required to monitor reservoir operation is not stipulated.
 Operation of reservoirs requires monitoring at the dam site concerning dam surveillance, dam safety related observations and parameters concerning the reservoir itself, e.g. water level.
 This more limited sense of monitoring should be extended.
-A more integrative sense of monitoring would include hydro-meteorological parameters at the dam site as well as observations upstream and downstream like flow and water levels.
+A more integrative sense of monitoring would include hydrometeorological parameters at the dam site as well as observations upstream and downstream like flow and water levels.
 In the near future it will be a necessity to cover water quality aspects to anticipate problems and to safeguard ecosystems.
 As a consequence, regulations which determine the scope of readings should be taken into account.
 In case the scope of readings is enhanced, a gap concerning staff for monitoring likely evolves.

 Operation of water infrastructure, in particular hydropower generation, uses SCADA systems to control hydraulic appurtenances and physical states.
 One should keep in mind, that a SCADA system does not replace a hydromet system.
 The task of a SCADA system is to ensure safe operation.
 It is often installed as a closed system without connections outside the operational computer network.
 Some SCADA systems are equipped with data storage and limited evaluation features.
 However, these are side-functions of SCADA systems as opposed to a hydromet data management systems.
-Main features of a hydromet system are to obtain, store, evaluate, create and illustrate hydromet evaluation and dissemination and as such, special attention is paid to make such systems performant.
+Main features of a hydromet system are to obtain, store, evaluate, create and illustrate hydrometeorological mass data and derivatives thereof.
+A core element of hydromet systems is data evaluation and dissemination and as such, special attention is paid to make such systems performant.
 This becomes more important the more dams will come into being with the need to exchange efficiently for analysis and optimisation of operation.